Skip to content

 Gnat Bites on Dogs

 If you like to take your dog with you on hiking or camping trips, be aware that they are susceptible to gnat bites as well.
 A campsite near the riverbank or the intercoastal waterway, although picturesque, invites biting gnats to the party.
-If you are getting bit by punkies or buffalo gnats, chances are your pup is as well.
+If you are getting bitten by punkies or buffalo gnats, chances are your pup is as well.
 You will undoubtedly notice your dog jump, scratch, and bite at himself to get the offending gnats off.
 Take simple precautions to protect your dog.
 If you have a fan set up to blow the gnats away, make sure your dog stays with you in the safe zone.
 Put your dog in the tent or camper if he is being terrorized by biting gnats.
-Talk to your veterinarian about dog safe mosquito and gnat repellent.
+Talk to your veterinarian about dog-safe mosquito and gnat repellent.
 The bumps and rashes from gnat bites can become infected if your dog overly scratches them.

 Gnat Bites Vs. Flea Bites

 Gnat bites and flea bites may appear quite similar to each other.
 Both gnat and flea bites appear on your body as small, red, raised bumps.
 They both itch and their bites are usually felt at once.
 If you are experiencing fleas rather than gnats, there is more that can be done to eradicate the little biters.
-One way to differentiate is the simple knowledge that fleas do not fly; they do not have wings.
+One way to differentiate them is the simple knowledge that fleas do not fly; they do not have wings.
 They have impressive jumping abilities, but if the insect that is biting you is visibly flying, it is not a flea.
 Also, be aware of your location when you are suffering the biting attack.
-If you are only attacked in gnat breeding zones such as near the riverbank or saltwater marsh, biting gnats are likely to blame.
+If you are only attacked in gnat breeding zones, such as near the riverbank or saltwater marsh, biting gnats are likely to blame.
 Outdoors, fleas are usually found in tall grass, in the shade near trees and shrubs.
 If established on your pet, fleas may breed indoors as well, in carpeting, pet bedding, and furniture.
 A single gnat may slip in occasionally through a window, but they can not breed indoors like fleas can.

 Of course, if you can capture a specimen of the biting insect, that is the best evidence of what is biting you.
 Absent a specimen, look at all of the circumstances surrounding your bite and follow the evidence to the biting insect.
 If fleas are to blame for your bites, fleas can be controlled with pet medications, yard treatments, and removing the fleas and eggs from your home.